 \begin{itemize} \item[] Model 1 (Gaussian Density): $x\backsim\N(0,1)$ \item[] Model 2 (Skewed Unimodal Density): $x\backsim \frac{1}{5} \N(0,1) + \frac{1}{5} \N\left(\frac{1}{2},\left(\frac{2}{3}\right)^2\right) + \frac{3}{5} \N\left(\frac{13}{12},\left(\frac{5}{9}\right)^2\right)$ \item[] Model 3 (Bimodal Density): $x\backsim \frac{1}{2} \N\left(-1,\left(\frac{2}{3}\right)^2\right) + \frac{1}{2} \N\left(1,\left(\frac{2}{3}\right)^2\right)$ \item[] Model 4 (Asymmetric Bimodal Density): $x\backsim \frac{3}{4} \N\left(0,1\right) + \frac{1}{4} \N\left(\frac{3}{2},\left(\frac{1}{3}\right)^2\right)$

 \end{itemize}

-These models were previously analyzed in \citet{Marron-Wand1992_AoS}.
-They are plotted in Figure \ref{fig:dgp_den}.
+We evaluate the density at $x=\{-2,-1,0,1,2\}$.
+These models were previously analyzed in \citet{Marron-Wand1992_AoS} and they are plotted in Figure \ref{fig:dgp_den}.
 In this simulation study we compare the performance of the confidence intervals defined by $\tus$, $\tbc$, and $\trbc$.
 For $\tus$, we take $K$ to be the Epanechnikov kernel, while bias correction uses the Epanechnikov and MSE-optimal kernels for $K$ and $L^{(2)}$, respectively.
-We consider two main data-drive bandwidth selectors.
-First, a Silverman rule-of-thumb alternative $\hat{h}_\ROT=\hat{\sigma}2.34n^{-1/(2r+1)}$.
-Second, the direct plug-in (DPI) for coverage error optimal bandwidth $\hat{h}_\PI = \hat{H}_\PI n^{-1/(r + 3)}$, where $\hat{H}_{\PI}$ uses $\hat{h}_\ROT$ as a pilot bandwidth to estimate $f^{(r+2)}$ consistently.
-We also include the unfeasible, population value for $h_\MSE$.
+The bandwidth $\h$ is chosen in three different ways: \begin{enumerate}[label=\it(\roman*)] \item population MSE-optimal choice $h_\MSE$; \item estimated ROT optimal coverage error rate $\hat{h}_\ROT$. \item estimated DPI optimal coverage error rate $\hat{h}_\PI$. \end{enumerate}

 Empirical coverage and length are reported in Tables \ref{table:dentable1}--\ref{table:dentable4} (Panel A) using our two proposed data-driven bandwidth selectors, as well as the infeasible $h_\MSE$.
 The most obvious finding is that robust bias correction has accurate coverage for all bandwidth choices in all models.
 The intervals are generally longer than for undersmoothing, but neither undersmoothing nor traditional bias correction yield correct coverage outside of a few special cases (e.g., undersmoothing at the infeasible MSE-optimal bandwidth in Model 4).
 The DPI bandwidth selector generally results in slightly smaller bandwidths (on average).
 Summary statistics for the two fully data-driven bandwidths are shown in Panel B. The fact that the DPI bandwidth is slightly smaller is born out.
 It is also, in general, more variable.